Civil Rights Legend: Martin Luther King, Jr.

 We've got some difficult days ahead.
 But it doesn't really matter with me now.
 Because I've been to the mountaintop.
 I don't mind.
 Like anybody, I would like to live - a long life; longevity has its place.
 But I'm not concerned about that now.
 I just want to do God's will.
 And He's allowed me to go up to the mountain.
 And I've looked over.
 And I've seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 So I'm happy, tonight.
 I'm not worried about anything.
 I'm not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord.

-Philadelphia has been honoring the life of Martin Luther King Jr for more than 22 years now by mobilizing more than 140,000 people for a day of volunteering and other activities, such as The Philadelphia Orchestra's Free Martin Luther King Jr. Tribute Concert and festivals at a number of museums throughout the City of Brotherly Love.
-The Annual Greater Philadelphia Martin Luther King Jr. Day of Service happens this year on January 16, 2017.
+Philadelphia has been honoring the life of Martin Luther King Jr for more than two decades by mobilizing more than 140,000 people for a day of volunteering and other activities, such as The Philadelphia Orchestra's Free Martin Luther King Jr. Tribute Concert and festivals at a number of museums throughout the City of Brotherly Love.
+The Annual Greater Philadelphia Martin Luther King Jr. Day of Service happens each year in January.
 The day-long event happens at the The National Constitution Center.
 For a $5 admission fee, you'll get access to activities such as a live reading of King's "I Have a Dream" speech, and can donate books and school supplies to those in need.
-To register for a community project, such as serving meals to the homeless or doing an outdoor cleanup project, register here.
+You can also register for a community project, such as serving meals to the homeless or doing an outdoor cleanup project.